Maxspid: Operations

-Notable projects

-Overseas presence

-In 1986, Maxspid participated in the sixth biennial electrical and electronic technology exhibition at the former Singapore World Trade Centre (now known as HarbourFront Centre).
-With the support of the former Singapore Trade Development Board (now known as International Enterprise Singapore), the company also participated in other overseas exhibitions such as the Hanover Fair in Western Germany and the fifth International Building Exhibition (1987) in Hong Kong.
+Maxspid has worked on local projects.
+Featured projects include the ION Orchard, Biopolis, Resorts World Sentosa, Singapore Management University and Changi Airport Terminal 3.
+Some of their notable customers include Changi Airport Terminals 1, 2 and 3, NTUC Income building, Marina Bay Suites, Lasalle College of the Arts, OCBC Bank, Supreme Court of Singapore, One Fullerton, Singapore General Hospital, Resorts World Sentosa, ION Orchard, National University of Singapore and Singapore Flyer.

 Maxspid has also expanded overseas to countries such as Hong Kong, Indonesia, Philippines, Myanmar, Laos, Vietnam, Sri Lanka, India, Pakistan and South Africa.
 They hope to expand further into emerging markets such as Myanmar, Laos and the Middle East in the future.